-A school discloses, minimally, the graduation rate, graduate employment rate, and as applicable licensure/certification examination pass rate for each program offered as last reported to the Commission.
+A school discloses, minimally, the graduation rate, graduate employment rate, and as applicable licensure/certification examination pass rate for each program offered as reported to the Commission in the school's most recent Annual Report.
 The disclosure for each program's graduation rate, graduate employment rate, and licensure/certification examination pass rate must be accurate, not intended to mislead, and include the program population base and time frame upon which each rate is based.